 How to row PROPERLY!

-Because I’m a big believer in sharing good teaching, I have made a short rowing tutorial video in which I have endeavoured to capture the technical points passed on to me.
+Because I’m a big believer in sharing good practice, I have endeavoured to capture those rowing techniques in a short video.

 Rowing distances to aspire